Singer Rachid Taha, who fused Arabic music and rock, dies

 FILE - In this July 19, 2005 file photo, Algerian singer Rachid Taha sings on the main stage during the opening day of the Paleo Festival in Nyon, Switzerland.
 Rachid Taha, an Algerian singer who thrillingly ... more

+PARIS (AP) — Algerian singer Rachid Taha, who thrillingly blended Arabic music with rock and techno and at times wore blue contact lenses to protest anti-Arab prejudice in his adoptive France, has died.
+He was 59.
-PARIS (AP) — France-based Algerian singer Rachid Taha has died.
-His record label, Naïve, announced his death at age 59 in a statement on its Facebook page.

-Naïve said Wednesday that the singer who thrillingly blended Arabic music with rock and techno died overnight after suffering a heart attack at his home in the Paris suburbs.
+Taha's record label, Naïve, announced his death in a statement Wednesday on its Facebook page.
+It said he died overnight Tuesday to Wednesday following a heart attack at his home in the Paris suburb of Les Lilas.

-Taha recently finished an album due for release in 2019.
-He was scheduled to film the first music video for one of the new songs, "Je suis Africain" ("I am African"), this weekend.
+Taha had recently finished recording an album due for release in 2019.
+He was scheduled to film the first music video for one of the new songs, "Je suis Africain" ("I am African"), this weekend, Believe Digital said.

+Born Sept.
+18, 1958, in Algeria, Taha would have marked his 60th birthday next week.
+He moved to France at age 10 with his parents.

-With the group "Carte de Sejour" ("Residence Permit"), Taha caused a stir in France in 1986 with a husky-voiced rocky cover of legendary singer and songwriter Charles Trenet's sentimental, patriotic, "Douce France," ("Sweet France.")
+With the group "Carte de Sejour" ("Residence Permit"), Taha caused a stir in France in 1986 with a husky-voiced rocky cover of legendary singer-songwriter Charles Trenet's sentimental, patriotic, "Douce France," ("Sweet France.")

+The group distributed copies of the song in France's parliament as lawmakers were debating changes to the country's nationality laws.